Croatian Food – Discovering the delicious food of Croatia

 This cheese is made from the milk of an ancient breed of sheep on the island of Pag.
 The sheep eat the few plants that are found on the hills of Pag which have been infused with sea salt and this produces uniquely flavoured milk.
 When the cheese is made it is left to mature for 18 months and it has a texture and consistency similar to parmesan.

-Ćevapi are small sausages with a texture like a meatball and they are the most popular Croatian street food.
+Ćevapi are small sausages are fat little sausages of minced meat – ideally a beef/lamb mix and they are the most popular Croatian street food.
 They are grilled and stuffed into a pita type of flatbread with a red pepper relish called ajvar, cheese and onions.

 This is a black risotto that is made with cuttlefish ink which has no real flavour as much as the colour.
 The risotto includes chunks of cuttlefish which is similar to squid.